Updated March, 2025

 We know that in order to appreciate the significance of the Christmas celebration, we need to be prepared during Advent by John's call to repent.
 Were it not for our broken humanity, God would not have sent his Son on the most amazing service-repair call of history.
 The Son of God was born as a human baby to mend our broken humanity.

 However, the Advent preparation called for by John the Baptizer goes far deeper than seasonal readiness.
-He invites God's people, those who want to be faithful, to willingly submit to God's refiner's fire (Mai.
-3:2) and to expect God to consume impurities through life's pains.
+He invites God's people, those who want to be faithful, to willingly submit to God's refiner's fire (Malachi 3:2) and to expect God to consume impurities through life's pains.
 This is not a single experience from which one emerges spotless.
-Rather it is a lifelong process through which God will complete the work of getting us ready to face Jesus until the day he comes again (Phil.
-1:6).
+Rather it is a lifelong process through which God will complete the work of getting us ready to face Jesus until the day he comes again (Philippians 1:6).

 If our reality centers around the daily anxieties we confronted last week, then we are tempted to elevate routine annoyances to personal persecutions, and our lives become meaningless.
 However, when we see reality in terms of the kingdom of God, then even profound pain comes in the context of significance.
 This does not mean that we should assign some mechanistic lesson to each hurt, but rather that we should acknowledge that suffering connects human fallenness with God's redemption.
 The sowing of tears yields a harvest of joys (Psalm 126:5–6).

 While the refiner's fire hurts, it consumes the impurities that dilute the complete righteousness God intends for his people.
-For English-speaking North Americans the end of the twentieth century, the anxieties of acquisition may be the chief contaminants that God must burn out to get the pure silver and gold of righteousness.
+For English-speaking North Americans at the end of the twentieth century, the anxieties of acquisition may be the chief contaminants that God must burn out to get the pure silver and gold of righteousness.
 Few things distract us more from the kingdom of God than our houses, our cars, our fun, our success, and the fear that we might not get them all.
-This second week of Advent is the occasion to invite God to keep the refiner's fire going to eliminate these impurities until the pro cess is complete for the day when Jesus comes again.
+This second week of Advent is the occasion to invite God to keep the refiner's fire going to eliminate these impurities until the process is complete for the day when Jesus comes again.

 Bulletin and Banner